A stay at Ockenden Manor

-Such is the effect of walking into a room at Ockenden Manor Hotel and Spa, a 17th century old country house set in nine acres of land, which has a first-class luxury spa facility neighbouring the hotel and which is owned by Historic Sussex Hotels.
+Such is the effect of walking into a room at Ockenden Manor Hotel and Spa, a 17th century old country house set in nine acres of land in West Sussex, which has a first-class luxury spa next to the hotel and which is owned by Historic Sussex Hotels.
 I ending up liking it so much, I returned later on to spend Christmas at Ockenden Manor as well!

-While the rooms in the hotel itself are older and more traditional, I was staying in ‘Clara’, one of the newly-done up rooms above the spa itself.
+While the rooms in the hotel itself are older and more traditional, I was staying in ‘Clara’, one of the feature room spa suites above Ockenden Manor spa itself.
 The room instantly gave off a feeling of impeccable luxury, but in a nice, comfortable, relaxing way, rather than a starchy, soulless, hotel sort of a way.

 It was vast, for one thing, so even though it contained a huge double bed, a sofa, comfy chairs, umpteen cushions, TV, desk and so on it still had ample space for acres of nothing but immaculate carpet.